 I had been through a challenging weekend and there had been a lot of tears.
 That evening, I had tried to get a single room, but only the dorm was available.
 So, in an effort to be kind to the others in the room (I snore when I’ve been crying), I took the only bunk of the first floor, next to the door – something I would usually not do since it feels unsafe to me to have people coming and going by my bed as I sleep.

-A few hours into my sleep cycle, a woman comes and shakes me awake.
+A few hours into my sleep cycle, a woman comes and shakes me awake (no, it was not the same woman).
 She tells me I’m snoring.
 I apologize and offer her extra earplugs that I have.
 She declines.
 I get up, drink some water, blow my nose, and stay awake for about 10 minutes, trying to let her get to sleep before I go back to sleeping and snoring again.
 Some time later, she wakes me again and tells me that I’m going to have to find somewhere else to be because my snoring is too loud.
 At this point I snapped.
 I told her that I had tried to get a single and that there weren’t any and that she chose to be in a communal sleeping area and therefore needed to deal with that.
 I offered her the ear plugs again – she declined again.
 Then I told her that if she touched me again, I’d break her hand and I rolled over and went back to sleep.
 She didn’t wake me again.

 The next morning, I went to breakfast and sat with some of the HAI people.
 We were laughing and enjoying ourselves and getting dirty looks from the residents (no, this isn’t a silent retreat center, this was just what the universe was handing me).
 The others left just as I was getting my food so I was left alone with the reproaching stares and I started to get in touch with how I was feeling – thoroughly unwelcome.
 And I thought to myself, “I have never felt so unwelcome in my entire life… “and then that thought was immediately replaced with the thought that “no, I have felt EXACTLY this unwelcome my entire life” and I started to cry into my oatmeal.
 I looked up at the universe and said “I get it, you can stop now”.